-Antonio Feliciano y Pleyto and Zhezhen Wang <zhezhen@uchicago.edu> counts A numeric matrix or data frame.
-The rows and columns represent unique tran- script IDs (geneID) and sample names, respectively. sampleL A list of vectors, whose length is the number of states.
+Antonio Feliciano y Pleyto and Zhezhen Wang <zhezhen@uchicago.edu> getIc 11 getIc counts A numeric matrix or data frame The rows and columns represent unique tran- -------- -------------------------------- -- ------------------------ script IDs (geneID) and sample names, respectively.

+Get Index for Critical transition (Ic score)

+Retrieve Ic scores (Pearson correlation of genes / Pearson correlation of samples) for the identified critical transition state sampleL A list of vectors, whose length is the number of states.
 Each vector gives the sample names in a state.
-Note that the vector s (sample names) has to be among the column names of the R object 'df'. genes A character vector consisting of unique CTS gene ids.
+Note that the vector s (sample names) has to be among the column names of the R object 'df'.

+genes A character vector consisting of unique CTS gene ids.
 This can be obtained from getMaxMCImember output A string.
 Please select from 'Ic', 'PCCg', or 'PCCs'.
 Uses 'Ic' by default.

-'PCCg' is the PCC between genes (numerator) and 'PCCs' is PCC between samples (denominator) fun An optional character string indicating the R functon to calculate correlations for all possible pairs of columns of a matrix.
-When using "BioTIP", The method is modified to ignore missing values, analogous to how cor(X, use = "pairwise.complete.obs") works.
-Note that the "BioTIP" option only function together with shrink = TRUE. shrink A flag specifying whether to shrink the correlation or not.
-This appraoch uses the method outlined by Schafer and Strimmer in "A Shrinkage Approach to Large- Scale Covariance Matrix Estimation and Implications for Functional Genomics" (2005) Comparing to fun='cor', the 'BioTIP' method without shinkage is modi- fied to ignore missing values, analogous to how cor(X, use = "pairwise.complete.obs") works.
+'PCCg' is the PCC between genes (numerator) and 'PCCs' is PCC between samples (denominator)

+fun An optional character string indicating the R function to calculate correlations for all possible pairs of columns of a matrix.
+When using "BioTIP", The method is modified to ignore missing values, analogous to how cor(X, use = "pairwise.complete.obs")

+works.
+Note that the "BioTIP" option only function together with shrink = shrink A flag specifying whether to shrink the correlation or not.
+This appraoch uses the method outlined by Schafer and Strimmer in "A Shrinkage Approach to Large-Scale Covariance Matrix Estimation and Implications for Functional Genomics" (2005) Comparing to fun='cor', the 'BioTIP' method without shinkage is modified to ignore missing values, analogous to how cor(X, use = "pairwise.complete.obs")

+TRUE.

+works.

+12 getIc.new

+use

-Retrieve Ic scores (Pearson correlation of genes / Pearson correlation of samples) for the identified critical transition state use An optional character string, when fun=="cor", it gives a method for computing covariances in the presence of missing values.
+An optional character string, when fun=="cor", it gives a method for computing covariances in the presence of missing values.
 This must be (an abbreviation of) one of the strings "everything", "all.obs", "complete.obs", "na.or.complete", or "pairwise.complete.obs".